sdbx/Utils/nsy/SPECIFICATION.md

 > Note: those values are initialisms of the delimiter characters for which the values represent; each values stand for exclamation mark, question mark, upside-down exclamation mark, and upside-down question mark, respectively.

 - As a special case, one specific delimiter character must exist at the beginning and the end of the result.
+- A line feed character must be placed at the end of the result string.

 ### Example: the result
 Suppose the program is executed with `MARK_KIND` being `e` and the input from stdin being "Hello, world!"